JetBrains/jetbrains_guide/src/pages/tutorials/in_depth_testing/index.md

 and friendly environment.
 The IDE takes care of the all key testing operations.

-With this tutorial you will
+With this tutorial you will:

 - Create tests
 - Run tests on demand and automatically